SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Experiments

 \subsection{Experiment Results}

-We conduct extensive experiments to evaluate the effectiveness of the proposed method.
-Fig.\,\ref{fig:fig7} presents semantic consistency comparisons with baseline methods.
-Fig.\,\ref{fig:fig8} shows results on the comprehensive metric AFINE.
-Fig.\,\ref{fig:fig9} demonstrates perceptual quality comparisons with generative baselines.
-Fig.\,\ref{fig:fig10} reports the comparison on conventional pixel-level fidelity metrics.
-It should be noted that conventional methods are primarily optimized for pixel-level fidelity, so their performance on MANIQA, CLIPIQA or AFINE is not reported.
-For the MISC scheme, we compare with results from its original paper, as the source code is unavailable.
-Additionally, Fig.\,\ref{fig:fig11} presents a qualitative comparison of reconstructed images.
+We conduct extensive experiments to evaluate the effectiveness of the proposed SDGIC.
+The results are organized as follows.
+Fig.\,\ref{fig:fig6} presents the comparison of semantic consistency metrics; Fig.\,\ref{fig:fig7} reports the comparison on the state-of-the-art comprehensive metric AFINE; Fig.\,\ref{fig:fig8} shows perceptual quality comparisons against representative generative baselines; and Fig.\,\ref{fig:fig9} reports the comparison on conventional pixel-level fidelity metrics.
+In addition, Fig.\,\ref{fig:fig10} provides qualitative comparisons of reconstructed images.
+It should be noted that conventional codecs and VAE-based codecs are optimized for pixel-level fidelity and usually produce over-smoothed reconstructions at ultra-low bitrates.
+Therefore, their results on MANIQA, CLIPIQA, and AFINE are not reported.
+For MISC, we compare with the results reported in its original paper, since its source code is unavailable.